AndreWohnsland/CocktailBerry/docs/web.md

 # CocktailBerry Web

 !!! info "This is in Beta State"
-    This is a fairly new implementation and still in Beta state.
+    This is a new implementation and still in Beta state.
     If you spot any issues, please report them in the [GitHub repository](https://github.com/AndreWohnsland/CocktailBerry/issues/new/choose).
     In general, most features should work as expected, but there might be some edge cases that are not covered yet.